-Teaching syllables to children doesn’t have to be a highly-intensive task!
+Teaching syllables to children doesn’t have to be a difficult task at all.
+But you will certainly need to incorporate syllable fun into your list of preschool literacy activities!
 Here are a few simple ways to integrate syllable learning into the day, whether in the classroom or at home.
 These activities don’t require any prep work, so they’re perfect to use “on the fly”.
 How do you teach this important reading readiness concept?

 Are you following Fun-A-Day on Pinterest?